survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 }
 ```

-There is also support for Less plugins, sourcemaps, and so on.
+There is also support for Less plugins, source maps, and so on.
 To understand how those work you should check out the project itself.

 ## Loading SASS